 Please fill out the volunteer application here and list “read and relax” as the program if you are interested in participating.

 Family Volunteer Program

 Children ages 10-17 are invited to join our family program if a parent or legal guardian accompanies them when they volunteer.
 Families with children under 10-11 years of age may volunteer as Shelter Support but cannot interact with the animals.
-Families with children between 12-17 years of age may volunteer as dog docents, cat curators, or small animal ambassadors.
+Families with children between 12-17 years of age may volunteer as canine companions, feline friends, or small animal ambassadors.
 Family program participants must follow the PAWS rules below.
 More information about PAWS guidelines will be provided during training.

 A parent or guardian must complete the volunteer application and will be required to complete all training along with the child.
 Family members who do not attend training will not be permitted to volunteer.
 Click here to complete the volunteer application.

 - P arents and kids stick together at all times